EMMC-ASBL/tripper/docs/dataset/customisation.md

 ### With the `prefixes` argument
 Several functions in the API (like [save_dict()], [as_jsonld()] and [TableDoc.parse_csv()]) takes a `prefixes` argument with which additional namespace prefixes can provided.

-This may be handy when from the Python API.
+This may be handy when used from the Python API.

 ### With custom context